ClickHouse/ClickHouse/docs/en/sql-reference/functions/ym-dict-functions.md

 **Returned value**

-- region ID for the appropriate city, if it exists.
+- Region ID for the appropriate city, if it exists.
 - 0, otherwise.

 **Example**